Togtja/IMT2681_Ass2/README.md

 The endpoint accepts GET requests with an empty payload.

-If not specified, the parameter `limit` returns 5 repositories,
+If not specified, the parameter `limit` returns 5 repositories, or if it is less then or equals to 0

 If `auth` parameter is not specified, it will return publicly available repositories